 Admission to the Bachelor of Science in Nursing program (BSN) is competitive and selective, and not all who apply can be accommodated.
 Students will be admitted to the nursing program once a year for full-time study.
 Applications for admission to the program are due January 31, on or before 5:00 PM CST and will be reviewed beginning February 1 in the year prior to summer admission, and continue until the class is full.

-Students are encouraged to meet with an advisor in the Department of Nursing prior to or upon entering the University to ensure the proper selection and sequencing of prerequisites for the BSN program.
+Students are encouraged to meet with an advisor in the School of Nursing prior to or upon entering the University to ensure the proper selection and sequencing of prerequisites for the BSN program.
 The decision to admit a student to the BSN program will be based on a holistic picture of the completed course work and values that are consistent with the conduct of the profession and the ANA Code of Ethics for Nurses (ANA, 2001).

 - Admission to Missouri State University.